-The Taking Teacher Further programme is a national initiative to attract experienced industry professionals with expert technical knowledge and skills to work in Further Education (FE).
+The Taking Teaching Further programme is a national initiative to attract experienced industry professionals with expert technical knowledge and skills to work in Further Education (FE).
 This Department for Education-funded initiative is managed on its behalf by the Education and Training Foundation who have also played a key role in the programme’s development.
 It was launched in June 2018 and during 2018/19, there are two rounds of funding.
-The first round successfully funded 37 colleges across two strands.
-Round 2 is now open and the closing date is 15 February 2019 (Noon).
+The first round successfully funded 37 colleges and further education providers across two strands.
+In May 2019, it was announced 54 colleges and further education providers will be funded in Round 2.

 The programme is open to all Further Education providers and has five long-term aims to:

 The programme is made up of two strands:

-If you have any questions or require further information, please contact Sam Antill via Takingteachingfurther@etfoundation.co.uk or call 020 3740 8280.
+If you have any questions or require further information, please contact Clive Berry via Takingteachingfurther@etfoundation.co.uk or call 020 3740 8280.